bulentozel/omdata/README.md

 OpenMaker Community Data Standardization
 ========================================

-It aims data standardization and interoperability between oinsight modules and its third party clients *(oinsight is a set of data mining and machine learning functionalities developed under the [OpenMaker Project](http://openmaker.eu/))*.
+It aims data standardization and interoperability between oinsight modules and its third party clients *(oinsight is a set of data mining and machine learning functionalities developed under the OpenMaker Project: http://openmaker.eu/ )*.

 #### Current functionalities
 Current version provides a set of command-line tools as well as a python module